 Hannon believed the following:

 - He believed that the moon does affect bass and their interest in feeding.
-Whether the moon affected the bass themselves or the forage that they were seeking was irrelevant.
+Whether the moon affected the bass or the forage, they sought was irrelevant.
 Either way, bass were affected by lunar cycles, especially lunker bass.

 5. Josh Alwine.
 High Percentage Fishing (Alwine, 2016)

-Perhaps, the most compelling study of moon phases and bass fishing comes out of Josh Alwine’s book High Percentage Fishing (2016).
+Perhaps, the most compelling study of moon phases and bass fishing comes from Josh Alwine’s book High Percentage Fishing (2016).
 Alwine uses a dataset from thousands of fish catches to test 3 widely held beliefs about moon phases and fishing.
-His statistical analysis leads to some surprising results according to Alwine.
+His statistical analysis leads to some surprising results, according to Alwine.

-- Alwine contends that the moon does exert a gravitational pull that affects tides but that the subject bodies of water have to be enormous in order for them to be affected by those tides.
-By his math, the pull of gravity on a bass by the moon is very small at .00006 pounds, not enough according to him to impact bass behavior.
+- Alwine contends that the moon does exert a gravitational pull that affects tides but that the subject bodies of water have to be enormous for them to be affected by those tides.
+By his math, the force of gravity on bass by the moon is tiny at .00006 pounds, not enough, according to him, to impact bass behavior.

-- He also asserts that the gravitational force of the moon can increase when the moon is up but the change is so minimal that it is insignificant (only 1.5 percent stronger or .000061 pounds of force).
+- He also asserts that the moon’s gravitational force can increase when the moon is up, but the change is so minimal that it is insignificant (only 1.5 percent stronger or .000061 pounds of force).

-- Alwine states that, as of his writing, there were no studies on the minimum gravitational force that could be felt by a bass but he believes that other feeding factors have a MUCH larger impact than gravity as you’ll see in his hypotheses tests below.
+- Alwine states that, as of his writing, there were no studies on the minimum gravitational force that bass could feel, but he believes that other feeding factors have a MUCH more significant impact than gravity, as you’ll see in his hypotheses tests below.

-Test for Theory 1: The moon’s gravitational pull has an effect on fishing.
+Test for Theory 1: The moon’s gravitational pull affects fishing.

-7.3% of all fish were caught during the part of the fishing season where the moon had the strongest pull (closest to earth), whereas 9% of all fish were caught when the moon had its weakest impact (farthest from the earth).
-Because of the small statistical differences, Alwine rejected the belief that the moon’s gravity had any sort of significant impact on fishing.
+7.3% of all fish were caught during the part of the fishing season where the moon had the strongest pull (closest to Earth), whereas 9% of all fish were caught when the moon had its weakest impact (farthest from the Earth).
+Because of the slight statistical differences, Alwine rejected the belief that the moon’s gravity significantly impacted fishing.

 Test for Theory 2: The light produced by the moon affects fish catch rates.